ansible-collections/ibm_zos_ims/docs/source/configuration.rst

         The following section explains the RACF operands used in the above RACF commands.

         uuuuuuuu
-            - Specifies the user to be defined to RACF.
+            - Specifies the user that is defined to RACF.
 1 - 8 alphanumeric characters.
-A user id can contain any of the supported symbols A-Z, 0-9, #, $, or @. gggggggg
+A user ID can contain any of the supported symbols A-Z, 0-9, #, $, or @. gggggggg
-            - Specifies the name of a RACF-defined group to be used as the default group for the user.
+            - Specifies the name of a RACF-defined group that is used as the default group for the user.
 If you do not specify a group, RACF uses your current connect group as the default.
 1 - 8 alphanumeric characters, beginning with an alphabetic character.
 A group name can contain any of the supported symbols A-Z, 0-9, #, $, or @. nnnnnnnn
-            - Specifies a RACF-defined user or group to be assigned as the owner of the new group.
+            - Specifies a RACF-defined user or group that is assigned as the owner of the new group.
 If you do not specify an owner, you are defined as the owner of the group. pppppppp
-            - Specifies the user's initial logon password.
+            - Specifies the initial logon password of the uer.
 This password is always set expired, thus requiring the user to change the password at initial logon. aaaaaaaa
-            - Specifies the user's default TSO account number.
+            - Specifies the default TSO account number of the user.
 The account number you specify must be protected by a profile in the ACCTNUM general resource class, and the user must be granted READ access to the profile.